 Roger Kube, Chair, is originally from Culpeper, VA.
 His passion for our oceans, waves and beaches began as an adolescent, from the many family vacations in Outer Banks, NC.
 His love for the mountains took him to Breckenridge, CO, for four years on the slopes, where he earned his BA in Political Science at the University of Colorado – Boulder, in 2000.
 Ultimately, his desire to live on the coast brought him to San Diego a year later.
 He’s been surfing, diving, open water swimming and enjoying our precious coastline ever since.
 In addition to his volunteer work with the Surfrider Foundation, he is a proud parent to his son, Austen, and has enjoyed over a decade of professional success as a mortgage consultant.

 Roderick Michener, Vice Chair, is a third-generation southern Californian who is currently pursuing an MFA in Fiction and teaches Rhetoric and Writing Studies at SDSU.
-Prior to being elected to the Executive Committee he was a core volunteer and worked on the No Border Sewage (NoBS) campaign for the past three years – most recently serving as coordinator for the campaign’s water quality monitoring program in the Tijuana River watershed.
+Prior to being elected to the Executive Committee he was a core volunteer working on the No Border Sewage (NoBS) campaign for the past three years.
+Roderick helped coordinate the campaign’s water quality monitoring program in the Tijuana River watershed.
 After participating is his first Paddle for Clean Water in 2001, Roderick joined the San Diego Chapter of Surfrider and soon became active in beach cleanups and the Kids for Clean Water program before joining the NoBS campaign.
 When he’s not elbow-deep in false parallelisms and split infinitives, Roderick can usually be found in the water somewhere between the OB jetty and the southern reefs of Sunset Cliffs.

 Sarah Diaz Roth, Executive Committee Member, is passionate about oceans and animals.
 As a child she would stand on the street corners with signs for world peace, the environment, and animals.
 She got involved with Surfrider in 2010, first with beach cleanups and later fell in love with Rise Above Plastics.
 She joined the Executive Committee in 2012 and serves as a liaison for Ocean Friendly Gardens and continues to co-lead Rise Above Plastics.
 SDR loves running with her dogs, Mowgli and Peggy on the beach.